Bethesda, Gwynedd: Architecture

 The upper parts of Carneddi, Cilfodan and Tan y Foel owe more to stone quarrying on the nearby hills rather than slate quarrying that supported the lower end of the town.
 At the eastern limits, the town is bounded by the rising land of the Carneddau mountains which form some of the more remote landscapes of Snowdonia.
 Much of Bethesda once consisted of discrete villages such as Gerlan, Rachub, Tregarth, Llanllechid and Braichmelyn; their names are retained as districts of the town.

 Religion

-Bethesda is noted for both the number of chapels (mostly dating from the 1904-1905 Welsh Revival) in the town.
+Bethesda is noted for the number of chapels (mostly dating from the 1904-1905 Welsh Revival) in the town.
 The town was named after the Bethesda Chapel, which was recently converted into residential flats.

 Commerce and industry

 Llanllechid, on the outskirts of Bethesda, is the home of the Popty Bakery, the origins of which date back to the bakery opened by O. J. Williams in the early 1900s.
 The product range highlights Welsh cuisine, including Welsh cakes and Bara Brith.